Sacramento International Airport: Terminal B

-Aeromexico, Alaska, Frontier, Hawaiian, JetBlue, Southwest, Spirit, and Volaris are located in the nineteen gates in Terminal B.
+Aeromexico, Alaska, Frontier, Hawaiian, JetBlue, Southwest, and Volaris are located in the nineteen gates in Terminal B.

 The old Terminal B was built in 1967 as the main terminal building for the new Sacramento Metropolitan Airport with 14 gates before being demolished in 2012.
-The newer and bigger rebuild Terminal B was completed and opened in 2011 with 19 gates, but the original plan was supposed to be 22 gates in total due to the high costs.
+The newer and bigger rebuilt Terminal B was completed and opened in 2011 with 19 gates, but the original plan was supposed to be 22 gates in total due to the high costs.
 Dreyfuss + Blackford, the original architects, also designed a renovation and expansion completed in 1999.
 By that time, Terminal A was complete and frequent travelers described the 1967 Terminal B as "often overcrowded with waiting travelers."

 Expansion project

 On June 7, 2006, plans were announced to replace Terminal B with a brand new terminal by the year 2012.
 In 2008, the Sacramento County Airport System broke ground on the largest capital improvement project in the history of the County of Sacramento: "The Big Build."
 The expanded Terminal B was designed by Corgan Associates, Inc. in association with Fentress Architects.
 The landside (pre-security) portion of Terminal B was built by the joint venture of Austin Commercial, LP and Walsh Construction, and the glass and aluminum facade was constructed by AGA (Architectural Glass and Aluminum).
 The airside gates and people mover were built by Turner Construction.
 The $1.03 billion terminal modernization project replaced the airport's original, aging Terminal B to meet the rising demand for passenger services and improved the airport's ability to attract new carriers and routes.

 The Central Terminal B complex is three times the size of the original Terminal B with the two parts of the complex – airside and landside – connected by the SMF Automated People Mover.
 The capacity of Terminal B is 16 million passengers per year, which is not expected to be reached until late in the 2020s.
 Approximately half of the $1 billion cost of the new terminal comes from a new ticket surcharge of $4.50 per passenger and parking fees.

 Airport officials held a press conference on July 15, 2011, at the California State Fair, announcing the terminal would open on October 6, 2011.
 This was many months ahead of schedule compared to the original projected opening in 2012.